microsoft/vscode-docs/blogs/2016/03/11/ExtensionsRoundup.md

 ## change-case by wmaurer

 Change the case of the currently selected word or selection.
-This [extension](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) is implemented as a wrapper around the [node-change-case](https://github.com/blakeembrey/node-change-case)npm module.
+This [extension](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) is implemented as a wrapper around the [node-change-case](https://github.com/blakeembrey/node-change-case) npm module.

 ![change-case demo](2016_03_11_change-case_demo.gif)